ryanthtra/441-2013/GIT_WALK.md

     .git/refs/remotes/origin

-Remote refs can not be checked out like local refs -- I'm not sure about this concept.
+Remote refs can not be checked out like local refs; they can only be merged into local branches.
+(Is this correct?)

 TODO: experiments on remote refs